Separation and divorce proceedings in Italy can be:

 3) Negotiation phase

-The parties, assisted by their lawyers, will try and reach an agreement about every aspect of the matter.
+The parties, assisted by their lawyers, will try to agree on every aspect of the matter.

-The negotiations are strictly confidential, and lawyers cannot add to the dossier of the case communications between them.
+The negotiations are strictly confidential, and lawyers cannot add to the case's dossier communications between them.

 4) Final agreement